Mar 26, 2020 8:30:00 AM

 Beyond comfort, size, and compatibility, there are other aspects of a bug-out-bag that increase your bugging efficiency.
 These features may help you stay hydrated, keep your contents dry during the rain and increase your bag’s capacity by creating additional compartments.
 Let us explore some of these features:

 The best bug out bags include an integrated hydration bladder, for instance, the Camelbak.
 These reservoirs help you carry water over large distances.
 Coming with the reservoir itself is nice, but the compartment should be there at minimum.
-This way, you don’t have to stop to retrive a water bottle to stay hydrated.
+This way, you don’t have to stop to retrieve a water bottle to stay hydrated.

 Good go-bags come with an integrated rain hood.
 These hoods are usually stored in a small compartment, ready to be brought out as soon as you need them.
 It is important to keep your supplies moisture-free as this prevents them from going bad.